White Elderberries

 Seasons/Availability

-White elderberries are available late summer through fall.
+White elderberries are available from late summer to fall.
+They may also be available during the spring in tropical regions.

 Current Facts